heig-vd-dai-course/heig-vd-dai-course/12.01-http-and-curl/01-course-material/README.md

 users (PostgreSQL, MySQL, MongoDB, etc.).

-While it would be possible to use a database with Javalin, it is out of the scope of this teaching.
+While it would be possible to use a database with Javalin, it is out of the scope of this teaching unit.
 You can check the [Go further](#go-further) section if you want to implement if yourself.

 As already mentioned, Javalin is perfect to create prototypes and proof of concepts but we would recommend you to use a web framework such as Quarkus or